We love Microsoft Azure. It is by far the most developed cloud providers in IaaS, PaaS and even SaaS (Office 365) that you can get.

 Confused?
 Test.
 Test.
 Test.

-Remember that a configuration built for one use case may not be ideal in another use case so we ran 2 major distinct uses cases; Bulk Loading of data and Read Aggregated and Non-Aggregated Data.
-We don’t do a lot of UPDATES and DELETES in our databases so keep that in mind.
+Remember that a configuration built for one use case may not be ideal in another use case so we ran 2 major distinct uses cases:

-Loading: Our loading tests involved 2 tables, one with 10 Million rows exactly and 5 columns of varying types and the other with just over 18 Million rows and 15 columns, also of varying types and lengths.
+Our loading tests involved 2 tables.
+The first one had 10 million rows exactly and 5 columns of varying types.
+The other one had just over 18 million rows and 15 columns, also of varying types and lengths.

 We then grouped all results into one summary dashboard as follows: